 Why Color Choice Matters

 Colors play a vital role in communication, influencing how your audience perceives and processes information.
-Here’s why choosing the right color Palette for PowerPoint is essential:
+Here’s why choosing the right Color Palette for PowerPoint is essential:

 - Enhances Readability: A well-chosen contrast between text and background improves legibility.